 Panic disorders symptoms too are effectively reduced.
 It helps in reducing drug abuse and alcohol.

-It’s very effective in reducing the risk of heart disease and stroke, lowers and maintains blood pressure.
+It’s very effective in reducing the risk of heart disease and stroke and lowers and maintains blood pressure.
 It also controls genes that reduce stress and increase immunity by improving the production of mitochondrial energy.

-Improves empathy and positive relationship by increasing feelings of compassion and decreases worries.
+Improves empathy and positive relationship by increasing feelings of compassion and decreasing worries.
 Social isolation and feelings of loneliness are decreased.